Lillian Lehman

-Lehman is a professor emerita of theatre and graduate of California State University, Northridge with a B.A. in theatre.
+Lehman is a professor emerita of theatre and graduate of California State University, Northridge, with a B.A. degree in theatre.

 She has also acted in films, such as Defending Your Life and Evan Almighty.
 TV credits include Magnum P.I., General Hospital, ER, Cold Case, Seinfeld, Married... with Children, a recurring role as Judge Mary Harcourt on L.A.
 Law, a recurring role as Judge Tiano on The Closer and numerous other judge roles in The Division, Sparks, JAG, The Wayans Bros., Gabriel's Fire, Alfred Hitchcock Presents and others.

 Personal life

 Lehman was married briefly to actor John Amos.